Linda Katehi: Conflict of interest in board memberships

+Administrative leave and resignation

+On April 27, 2016, UC President Janet Napolitano placed Chancellor Katehi on investigatory administrative leave from her position as chancellor, pending the outcome of an investigation into multiple possible violations of several University of California policies.
+According to Inside Higher Ed, the final straw was issues related to employing her daughter-in-law.
+Katehi's daughter-in-law, Emily Prieto-Tseregounis, was hired as an executive analyst at UC Davis in 2013, earning $77,000, and in less than three years was promoted to assistant vice chancellor earning $130,000.

+The resignation was also covered by the Associated Press, which reported that doubts about Katehi's honesty — specifically her alleged misrepresentations to UC President Napolitano regarding her knowledge of the PR spending — were a primary factor in the decision.
+The ethics probe covered nepotism, misuse of student funds, and misleading administrators about her role in the social media scrubbing effort.

+On August 9, 2016, the UC President announced that she had accepted Katehi's resignation after the investigation found "numerous instances where Chancellor Katehi was not candid, that she exercised poor judgment, and violated multiple University policies."

 Resumption of academic work

-In July 2017, the Sacramento Bee reported that Katehi would begin teaching at UC Davis again in the 2017-18 academic year as a "distinguished professor".
+In July 2017, the Sacramento Bee reported that Katehi would begin teaching at UC Davis again in the 2017–18 academic year as a "distinguished professor."
 She would receive a salary equivalent to her salary as chancellor.
 Public interest experts criticized the move as atypical, noting that Katehi's salary would be higher than any other professor in her department, even those with full teaching loads.
-While UC Davis officials initially announced her position as being an engineering and gender studies professor, they revealed a few weeks later that she would only be teaching one engineering class every academic quarter.
-Salary experts again criticized the situation as inequitable in comparison with Katehi's high salary.
+UC Davis officials later revealed she would only be teaching one engineering class every academic quarter.